The Enforcer (1976 film)

 The Enforcer is a 1976 American neo-noir action-thriller film and the third in the Dirty Harry film series.
-Directed by James Fargo, it stars Clint Eastwood as Inspector "Dirty" Harry Callahan, Tyne Daly as Inspector Kate Moore, and DeVeren Bookwalter as criminal mastermind Bobby Maxwell.
-It was also the last film in the series to feature John Mitchum as Inspector Frank DiGiorgio.
-Harry Guardino returns as Lt.
-Bressler.
+Directed by James Fargo in his feature directorial debut, it stars Clint Eastwood who reprises his lead role as Inspector "Dirty" Harry Callahan.
+The film co-stars Tyne Daly, DeVeren Bookwalter and Bradford Dillman, with John Mitchum and Harry Guardino each reprising their roles from previous entries for their final appearances in the series.

-The film is memorable for containing more comedic dialogue than any other entry in the Dirty Harry franchise, as well as offering a more fleshed-out partner for protagonist Callahan.
+The film follows the further adventures of Inspector Callahan (Eastwood) as he and his new partner, rookie Inspector Kate Moore (Daly) team up to foil a terrorist organization made up of disgruntled Vietnam War veterans led by Bobby Maxwell (Bookwalter).
+It was written by Stirling Silliphant and Dean Riesner, from a story by Gail Morgan Hickman and S. W. Schurr and is the only Dirty Harry film not scored by Lalo Schifrin; instead, the film’s soundtrack was composed by Jerry Fielding.

 Plot

-In Marin County, two gas-company workers are lured by a scantily clad woman to a remote spot in Mill Valley, where both are killed by Bobby Maxwell.
-Maxwell leads a group of men and women calling themselves the People's Revolutionary Strike Force (PRSF), who pose as a terrorist organization to conceal the true purpose of their criminal activities.
+In Marin County, two gas-company workers are lured by a scantily clad woman named Miki to a remote spot in Mill Valley and killed by Bobby Maxwell.
+A group calling itself the People's Revolutionary Strike Force (PRSF), led by Maxwell, poses as a terrorist organization to conceal their true purpose.

-Inspector Harry Callahan and his partner Frank DiGiorgio deal with a con artist faking a heart attack at a restaurant before being called in to deal with a holdup at a liquor store.
-When the robbers take hostages and demand a police car so they can escape, Callahan drives his into the front of the store and uses the resulting chaos to gun them down.
-Callahan's superior, Captain Jerome McKay, angrily reprimands him for "use of excessive force", injuring the hostages and causing $14,379 in damages; as punishment, he is transferred to the personnel department, where he is forced to participate in the interview process for promotions.
-Callahan is dismayed to learn that under the mayor's new affirmative-action rules, several of the promotions must go to women, including Kate Moore, a desk officer with no field experience.
+San Francisco Police Department Inspector Harry Callahan and his partner Frank DiGiorgio deal with a con artist at a restaurant and then respond to a holdup at a liquor store.
+The robbers take hostages and demand a police car to escape in.
+Callahan drives his car into the store and guns the robbers down in the resulting chaos.
+Callahan's superior, Captain Jerome McKay, reprimands him for using "excessive force" and transfers him to the personnel department to work on promotion boards.
+Callahan learns the mayor's new affirmative-action rules require promotions go to several women, including Kate Moore, a senior desk officer with no field experience.

-The PRSF uses the stolen gas-company van and uniforms to steal M72 LAW rockets, M16 rifles, a taser, and other weapons from a warehouse.
-DiGiorgio and another officer catch them in the act, but Maxwell fatally wounds DiGiorgio with a knife, runs over the other cop with the van, and kills one of his own followers despite her having only minor wounds.
-Callahan is transferred back to the homicide squad, but is distressed to find out that Moore is his new partner.
-While watching a United States Army demonstration of the LAW rocket on a firing range, Callahan notices Moore standing right behind the rocket and pulls her out of the way of potentially lethal backblast.
-Irritated, Callahan tells Moore he is doubtful of her ability to perform in dangerous situations, and warns her that a failure in such an incident could endanger both their lives.
+When the PRSF steals M72 LAW rockets, M16 rifles, a taser, and other weapons from a warehouse, DiGiorgio and another officer catch them in the act.
+Maxwell fatally stabs a security guard at the front gate, then DiGiorgio, runs over his partner, and kills one of his own badly injured followers having been shot by DiGorgio accidentally.
+Callahan transfers back to homicide, dismayed to find Moore is his new partner.
+At a United States Army demonstration, Callahan pulls Moore out of the dangerous backblast area of a LAW rocket and tells her that he doubts her ability to perform in dangerous situations.